tallcoleman/toronto-osm-washroom-import/README.md

 # toronto-osm-washroom-import
  Analysis and prep files for importing City of Toronto washrooms into OpenStreetMap

+ Main documentation can be found on the OpenStreetMap Wiki at [Import/Toronto Public Washroom Import](https://wiki.openstreetmap.org/wiki/Import/Toronto_Public_Washroom_Import)

 ## Set Up

 This project uses poetry to manage python packages and the virtual environment.
 Please make sure to install poetry using the instructions here: [Poetry Documentation](https://python-poetry.org/docs/).